-"Pharmacy technician" means a person not licensed as a pharmacist or a pharmacist intern, who assists the pharmacist in the preparation and dispensing of medications by performing computer entry of prescription data and other manipulative tasks.
-A pharmacy technician shall not perform tasks specifically reserved to a licensed pharmacist or requiring professional judgment.
+"Pharmacy technician" means a person not licensed as a pharmacist or registered as a pharmacist intern, who has been trained in pharmacy tasks that do not require the professional judgment of a licensed pharmacist.
+A pharmacy technician may not perform tasks specifically reserved to a licensed pharmacist.

 "Legend drug" means a drug that is required by federal law to be dispensed only pursuant to the prescription of a licensed practitioner.